 MEDIA, Pa. - When Hurricane Harvey battered the Texas area, as well as its animal rescue organizations, Delaware Valley shelters were among those that pitched in to help.

 On the heels of sending a team to rescue nearly 40 cats and dogs from Harvey-affected shelters in Texas, Media's Providence Animal Center, with help from Brandywine Valley SPCA, is now sending additional aid by way of donations.

 Through Saturday, the two local shelters co-hosted a collection drive of items to send to the SPCA of Brazoria County, a Harvey-affected shelter from which many of Providence's new animal friends were rescued.

-Our friends at the Providence Animal Center in Media had previously sent a caravan down to storm-ravaged Texas, rescuing 25 cats and 12 dogs.
+Providence Animal Center (PAC) had previously sent a caravan down to storm-ravaged Texas, rescuing 25 cats and 12 dogs.

 In saving the cats and dogs, who were in need of permanent homes prior to the storm, the PAC lifesavers were able to make more room for animals in need of temporary housing post-Harvey.